openkentuckiana/codeforkyana.github.io/_posts/2019-12-18-power-utility-data.md

 }
 ```

 *Note*: The outage map only supports data to a [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) of 14, so any outages that are still clustered (very close together) at this zoom level can't be individually identified.
-In this case, we set the ID to the geometry polyine plus the start time of the cluster, since we wont' have an incident ID.
+In this case, we set the ID to the geometry polyline plus the start time of the cluster, since we won't have an incident ID.

 We do make some assumptions about the data: